+A Delay

-A Delay This function places an additional amount of time delay on the trip point for relay A. This delay is in addition to the main delay setting for the controller.
+This function places an additional amount of time delay on the trip point for relay A. This delay is in addition to the main delay setting for the controller.
 The entry value is limited to a value between 0 and 999 seconds.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use arrow keys to modify value; range is 0 to 999 seconds.
 Press ENTER to store the new value.

+A Phasing

-- A Phasing This function establishes the direction of the relay trip.
+This function establishes the direction of the relay trip.
 When phase is HI, the relay operates in a direct mode.
-Therefore, the relay energizes and the LCD indicator illuminates when the PAA value exceeds the setpoint.
-When the phase is LO, the relay energizes and the LCD indicator illuminates when the PAA level drops below the setpoint.
+Therefore, the relay energizes and the LCD indicator illuminates when the chlorine value exceeds the setpoint.
+When the phase is LO, the relay energizes and the LCD indicator illuminates when the chlorine level drops below the setpoint.
 The failsafe setting does have an impact on this logic.
 The description here assumes the failsafe setting is OFF.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired value; selections include HI for direct operation or LO for reverse operation.
-Press ENTER to store the new value. - NOTE: If the temperature units are changed between °C and °F (see Temp Units in this section), the default setting for this output will change between 100 °C and 212 °F accordingly.
+Press ENTER to store the new value.

-See Figure 28 below for a visual description of a typical control relay application.
+See Figure 20 below for a visual description of a typical control relay application.